 There are studies that support perineal massage during labor

 The effectiveness of perineal massage while the mother is in active labor (vaginal delivery) has also been established in many studies.
 Here are a few of the studies that support the use of it during labor:

 The World Health Organization (WHO) recommends doing perineal massage during labor.
 In their 2018 guidelines titled, Intrapartum Care for a Positive Childbirth Experience, they concluded that perineal massage and warm compresses may prevent tearing during childbirth.
 The French national college of obstetricians and gynecologists (CNGOF) also strongly recommend that perineal massage should be done if the mother agrees.

-These recommendations have been further confirmed by a large meta-analysis from 2018.
+A previous large meta-analysis from 2018 confirmed these findings.
 The study analyzed data collected from more than 3,000 women.
 They researchers found that the women who had the massage not only had fewer episiotomies, but they also had less trauma to their perineum.